Opponents of French far-right plan protests as election campaign enters final week | Politics

 Protests were expected around France on Saturday as opponents of far-right presidential candidate Marine Le Pen seek to form a united front to prevent her from winning an election runoff against incumbent Emmanuel Macron on April 24.

-"The far right is once again in the second round of the presidential election strengthened by a level of support never seen before.
-We refuse to see it win power," the Human Rights League said in a joint statement announcing the protests.
-Dozens of other rights groups, unions and associations co-signed the call to protest.
-"By rejecting Marine Le Pen, it is about stopping the arrival of a project that would destroy the rule of law and the social democratic republic and solidarity that we defend each day," the statement said.
+Speaking to reporters on a campaign stop in southern France, Le Pen dismissed the planned protests as undemocratic.
+"The establishment is worried," she said.
+"That people are protesting against election results is deeply undemocratic.
+I say to all these people just go and vote.
+It's as simple as that."

-With the electorate fragmented and undecided, the election will likely be won by the candidate who can reach beyond his or her camp and convince a bigger number of voters that the other option would be far worse.
-For decades, a "republican front" of voters of all stripes rallying behind a mainstream candidate helped keep the far right out of power.
+With the electorate fragmented and undecided, the election will likely be won by the candidate who can reach beyond his or her camp to convince voters that the other option would be far worse.
+For decades, a "republican front" of voters of all stripes rallying behind a mainstream candidate has helped to keep the far-right out of power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)